lubiana/no-framework-tutorial/07-dispatching-to-a-class.md

 We will need a descriptive name for the classes that handle the requests.
 For this tutorial I will use `Handler`, other common names are 'Controllers' or 'Actions'.

-Create a new folder inside the `src/` folder with the name `Handler`.In this folder we will place all our action classes.
+Create a new folder inside the `src/` folder with the name `Action`.
+In this folder we will place all our action classes.
 In there, create a `Hello.php` file.

 ```php